Carmen Pereira: Independence struggle

 Pereira's political involvement began in 1962, when she joined the African Party for the Independence of Guinea and Cape Verde (PAIGC), a revolutionary movement that sought independence for Portugal's two colonies in West Africa.
 She and her husband were both active in the party.
-Her husband had been involved in the party longer, and she had married young.
+She was married to Umaru Djaló., who had been involved in the party longer, and she had married young.
 In 1966, the PAIGC Central Committee began mobilizing women on an equal basis as men, and Pereira became a revolutionary leader, a Political Officer, and a commander.

 While very few women fought in the front lines, the PAIGC was exceptional it pushing for greater gender equality in a society with strongly defined sex roles.
 Other such women leaders who emerged from this effort in the PAIGC included Teodora Inácia Gomes, and most famously, Titina Silla.
 Pereira became a high-ranking political leader and delegate to the Pan-African Women's Organization in Algeria.
 Compelled to leave the country, she lived in Senegal before traveling to the Soviet Union to study medicine.